Advertisement

 • Diabetic-friendly, no added sugar – Uses 100% cornmeal and just a touch of honey for gentle sweetness.

-• Lower fat and calories than traditional cornbread – Light buttermilk and canola oil create moisture without heaviness.
+• Lower fat and lower calories than traditional cornbread – Light buttermilk and canola oil create moisture without heaviness.

 Healthy Cooking Tips to Make a Lighter Cornbread